Illinois State University Scholarships

 Domestic freshmen with a cumulative 3.0+ GPA (4.0 scale) will automatically qualify.
 This scholarship is valued from $1,000 to $5,000 and is renewable for up to three additional years.

 Freshmen with a cumulative 3.75+ GPA (4.0 scale) are invited to apply to this highly competitive award.
 This scholarship is valued at up to $11,000 per year and is renewable for up to three additional years.

 Freshmen from traditionally underrepresented groups or first-generation college students with a 3.5+ GPA (4.0 scale) are invited to apply for this highly competitive award.
 This scholarship is valued at a minimum of $6,000 and is renewable for up to three additional years.

 Five McLean County students will win four years of free tuition based on the student’s leadership, community service, and civic engagement in this county.
 Available to new freshmen, each of these scholarships carries a present-day value of $50,000.
-In addition, every McLean County student who applies for the award will automatically receive a one-time $500 scholarship to Illinois State just for participating.

 These are just a few of our scholarships available to incoming freshmen and transfer students.